openjournals/inara/example/paper.md

 output formats.
 The archiving standard for scientific articles is JATS, and the most popular publishing format is PDF.
-Open Journals has built its pipeline based on [pandoc](https://pandoc.org), a universal document converter that can produce both of these publishing formats -- and many more.
+Open Journals has built its pipeline based on [pandoc](https://pandoc.org), a universal document converter that can produce both JATS and PDF -- along with many others.

 A common method for PDF generation is to go via LaTeX.
 However, support for tagging -- a requirement for accessible PDFs -- is not readily